rachelakimana/Andela-challenge3/README.md

 Your challenge is to build out this landing page and get it looking as close to the design as possible.

-Your users should be able to:
+### Challenge checklist:

-- View the optimal layout for the site depending on their device's screen size
+- Your users should be able to view the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page
+- Your users should be able to see hover states for all interactive elements on the page
 - Use can choose to use CSS grid of flexbox or a combination of booth to create layout of this landing page

 #### Page content